Using Norce Commerce Event

 Requirements

-Norce Commerce Event uses webhooks to implement the event structure.
+Norce Commerce Event uses HTTP webhooks as transport for events.

 Event types